-All Learners' Needs Limited Satisfactory Proficient Exemplary The school The school has implemented a The school has implemented The school has implemented special The school has implemented has strategies limited number of programs to help programs and provided adequate programs and provided significant research- based and/or special in place to students who are struggling resources to help students who are resources to help students who are programs and provided a full meet the academically to meet school goals. struggling academically to meet struggling academically to meet complement of resources to help needs of students at Resources for such programs are marginal; or the programs school goals.
-Based on individual needs, student participation is school goals.
-Based on individual needs, student participation is students who are struggling academically to meet school goals. risk of experience low participation given moderate. moderate to high.
-Based on individual needs, student academic the students' needs. moderate. moderate to high. participation is high. failure. the students needs. participation is ingin The school The school has a program in place The school has a program in place to The school has a successful program The school has a successful has strategies to meet the needs of English meet the needs of English Language in place to meet the needs of English program(s) in place to meet the in place to Language Learners who enroll at Learners who enroll at the school.
+All Learners' Needs Limited Satisfactory Proficient Exemplary The school The school has implemented a The school has implemented The school has implemented special The school has implemented has strategies limited number of programs to help programs and provided adequate programs and provided significant research- based and/or special in place to students who are struggling resources to help students who are resources to help students who are programs and provided a full meet the academically to meet school goals. struggling academically to meet struggling academically to meet complement of resources to help needs of Resources for such programs are school goals.
+Based on individual school goals.
+Based on individual students who are struggling students at marginal; or the programs needs, student participation is needs, student participation is academically to meet school goals. risk of experience low participation given moderate. moderate to high.
+Based on individual needs, student academic the students' needs. participation is high. failure.
+The school The school has a program in place The school has a program in place to The school has a successful program The school has a successful has strategies to meet the needs of English meet the needs of English Language in place to meet the needs of English program(s) in place to meet the in place to Language Learners who enroll at Learners who enroll at the school.
 Language Learners who enroll at the needs of any English Language meet the the school.
 In order to comply with The services are in keeping with school.
-The services are in keeping Learners who enroll at the school. needs of federal regulations, however, the federal regulations, which include with federal standards for sufficient The services are in keeping with, English program could benefit from sufficient staffing with requisite staffing with requisite training, and in some ways, exceed federal Language Learners increased staffing, improved staff qualifications and/or additional training and resources. qualifications and resources. standards for staffing with requisite training, qualifications and ("ELLs"). resources. resources.
+The services are in keeping Learners who enroll at the school. needs of federal regulations, however, the federal regulations, which include with federal standards for sufficient The services are in keeping with, English program could benefit from sufficient staffing with requisite staffing with requisite training, and in some ways, exceed federal Language increased staffing, improved staff training and resources. qualifications and resources. standards for staffing with requisite Learners qualifications and/or additional training, qualifications and ("ELLs"). resources. resources.